EdenWise/hjcrc/HJCSIC.md

 He created a "crafty" (Gen 3:1) new rule: he, a seer, was allowed to approach civilization's least fortunate citizens, tempt them to discriminate, and for doing so, offer them inclusion with the narcissistic men.
 The consequences of this were devastating on civilization.
 The female capitulated.
-But the knowledge of this impetus was kept silent, embarrassed within her.
+The knowledge of her impetus was kept silent, (embarrassed?) within her.

 The female was shocked by the effect this had on her life.
 The overall effect of her counter segregated her associates from the commoners (scuttled civilization): she (the female nines) and the fours will deter sympathy of the less fortunate to her associates; will deter female leadership to any they can; and promote "enmity" to women of the seer (I hardly think this is reciprocated, as claimed).
 With the seer shocked she began to underwrite some commoners who retaliated the people the seer corrupted.